nicky-nym/nicky-nym.github.io/index.md

 **Real estate.** The San Francisco Bay Area has about $1.3 trillion of residential real estate.
 A 30% increase in value would be a $400 billion increase, just for the residential portion of the real estate.
 Commercial real estate would be roughly another $400 billion.
 There would also be additional floor space in the roadway buildings, which might amount to another $200 billion, for a total of about $1 trillion of additional real estate value.

-Is it conceivable that the Bay Area could be re-engineered to quadruple travel ranges?
+**Hope?** Is it conceivable that the Bay Area could be re-engineered to quadruple travel ranges?
 Yes, but it would require a lot of changes: maybe a hyperloop, or a lot of Boring Company tunnels.
 It would be expensive, and it would take decades.
-For example:
+The Bay Area has already calcified, and for all practical purposes, big changes now are a pipe dreams.
+For context, here are a few examples of the giant cost of modest mobility improvements:
   * the 2013 Bay Bridge Eastern Span, from San Francisco to Oakland, took over a decade to build and cost $7 billion
   * the 1976 BART system was a comparable amount, if measured in today's dollars
   * the 2006 Big Dig in Boston cost $21 billion

-### <a name="trillion"></a>Trillion dollar opportunities
+### <a name="current-opportunities"></a>Current opportunities

+As of 2017, the worldwide gross national product (GNP) was about $80 trillion per year.
+Some of that GNP comes from rural activities, like farming, and other remote activities, like mining and fishing.
+But the majority, more than $40 trillion per year, comes from urban areas.

+By 2050, global GNP will probably roughly double, to about $160 trillion per year.
+By 2050, more than $120 trillion of that total will come from the urban areas.

+Some of those "urban areas" are actually small towns with just a few thousand people, but increasingly, the majority of the urban population will be living in larger and larger cities, and those large cities also generate a disproportionately high amount of the total GNP.
+By 2050, about 16% of the world's population, 1.6 billion of the world's 9.8 billion people, will be living in the world's 175 largest cities, with 4 million to 40 million people each.
+A conservative estimate suggests those 175 cities will contribute more than $30 or $40 trillion per year to worldwide GNP.

+All of those 175 cities will suffer from kinematic lag.
+If we could intervene, and by 2050 we could somehow double the kinematic range in each of those cities, we could expect to yield a 15% kinematic windfall on the GNP from those cities.
+That would be an ongoing windfall of maybe $4 trillion to $6 trillion per year.

 ```
 TODO: more here about land value & lost opportunties